Tractors are necessary pieces of farm equipment, and without them, you would be greatly inconvenienced. Can you imagine doing all that work by hand?

 Sadly enough chipmunks and rodents LOVE to chew the plastic shielding on wires and cables.
 If you have ever had a rodent eat through a wiring harness, you know the frustration.
 Pest control and prevention of unwanted in storage areas is a vital part of tractor maintenance.

 Be sure to grease all moving parts as needed with a light oil or lubricant.
 A grease gun can help here, especially when greasing hard to reach parts like grease zerks.
 Also be careful not to over-grease, as this can be just as harmful as not having enough grease.
 Greasing more often with a little is better than greasing rarely with a lot of product.

 Just like an automobile, pressure of your tractor tires should be checked regularly.
 Lack of proper tire pressure can cause your tires to blow out!

 Many diesel tractors use DEF (diesel exhaust fluid) part of the emission system.
 If you use this type of fluid, you need to know how to handle and store it properly.
 Be sure to have dedicated equipment for it, cycle through diesel exhaust fluid regularly rather than keeping it for the next year.
 It won't work as well when it gets too old.

 Tractor maintenance can be expensive, but it won't wind up being nearly as expensive as a repair.
 If you take care of your equipment, it will take care of you!

-If you have any questions about this video or suggestions for future Poultry Biosecurity topics, contact email@example.com or firstname.lastname@example.org.
-Check out our YouTube channel and blog for more helpful videos on commercial poultry farming!
+If you have any questions about this video or suggestions for future Poultry Biosecurity topics, contact firstname.lastname@example.org or email@example.com.
+Check out our YouTube channel for more helpful videos on commercial poultry farming!